If you're looking for how many ounces are in 1.5 liters, the quick answer is:

 A common daily hydration target, 1.5 liters is about 6.34 US cups (1 cup = 8 oz), roughly 3.17 refills of a 16 oz bottle, or ≈1.27 refills of a 40 oz tumbler.
 (Exact conversion uses 1 US fl oz = 29.5735 mL.)

-1. Understanding Liters and Fluid Ounces for metric to imperial conversion
+2 Understanding Liters and Fluid Ounces

 The Liter (L) is the base unit of volume in the metric system, equal to 1,000 milliliters (mL).
 Conversely, the Fluid Ounce (oz) is a unit of volume used primarily in the US Customary system.
 Understanding the exact conversion from liters to ounces is the starting point for any metric to imperial conversion.